ysyk2021/chatgpt-and-shipping-chatbots-for-shipping-logistics-management/src/chapter-1-2.md

-Shipping logistics management is a complex process that involves the coordination of various activities involved in the transportation of goods.
-These activities include planning and scheduling shipments, selecting carriers and routes, managing inventory, tracking shipments, coordinating with suppliers and customers, and handling customs procedures and regulations.

 The goal of shipping logistics management is to ensure that goods are delivered to their destination in a timely and cost-effective manner.
 To achieve this, logistics companies need to optimize their operations, reduce costs, and provide better service to their customers and suppliers.

 Chatbots have emerged as a promising solution for these challenges.
 Chatbots are computer programs that use natural language processing (NLP) algorithms to simulate conversation with human users.
 They can automate routine tasks, provide real-time assistance to customers and suppliers, and improve efficiency in shipping logistics management.